Internship Components & Eligibility

 Internship

-The internship itself is 40-hour work weeks of the intern reporting to their job/project site and carrying out the tasks given by the mentor(s).
-Several projects in the past have had interns spending their work week camping in remote areas, collecting data at the ocean and in the mountains, analyzing data in an office or laboratory, and conducting educational outreach with kids to professionals in the field.
-Depending on the physical location of the job site, interns are sometimes required to drive far distances and PIPES does our best to accomodate this if the intern does not have access to a reliable car.
+The internship itself consists of 40-hour work weeks, reporting to the job/project site and carrying out the tasks given by the mentor(s).
+Several projects in the past have had interns spending their work week camping in remote areas, collecting data at the ocean and in the mountains, analyzing data in an office or laboratory, and conducting educational outreach.

 Māhuahua

-We meet for capacity building workshops six times out of the ten-week internship, usually on a Wednesday or Monday from 5pm - 7pm.
-These māhuahua are intended for PIPES to expound on the components of the Moʻo ʻĀina Framework as well as for the cohort to come together for a meal and fellowship.
+We meet for capacity building workshops every other week, usually on a Wednesday, from 5pm - 7pm.
+These māhuahua are intended for interns to build career, academic, and life tools through the Moʻo ʻĀina Framework, and for the cohort to connect with one another.

 Huakaʻi

-Each summer, the 3-day Hawaiʻi Conservation Conference is held during PIPES programming and we use it as a good opportunity for our interns and staff to attend and learn more about conservation efforts in Hawaiʻi and beyond.
-For those three days, interns and staff will be in Honolulu to attend the conference in-person.
-While still recieving regular 40-hour work week pay, PIPES covers flights and boarding for all interns as well.
-An important part of attending this conference is always our PIPES Alumni Networking Session, where current and past interns as well as staff get to gather over lunch and talk-story about their experiences and what sort of work they are doing now.
+The 3-day Hawaiʻi Conservation Conference (HCC) is the largest conservation conference in the Pacific and is held in Honolulu during our programming.
+It is mandatory for interns and staff to attend this Conference as an opportunity to learn more about local and Pacific-wide conservation efforts.
+PIPES covers the costs of conference fees, airfare, and lodging for all interns.
+An important part of the trip is always our PIPES Alumni Networking Session, where current and past interns as well as staff get to gather over lunch and talk-story about their PIPES experiences and journey thereafter.

 Symposium & Reflection Camp